jwoehr/ublu/README.md

 The example is syntax-colored using a [jEdit](http://jedit.org) edit mode provided with Ublu.

-The latest release version of Ublu is [version 1.1.9](https://github.com/jwoehr/ublu/releases/tag/v1.1.9).
+The latest release version of Ublu is [version 1.2.1](https://github.com/jwoehr/ublu/releases/tag/v1.2.1).

-It is strongly advised you use a release version of Ublu, preferably the latest, 1.2.0
+It is strongly advised you use a release version of Ublu, preferably the latest.

-Ublu build from the tip of the master branch calls itself 1.2.0+ as we head for 1.2.1
+Ublu built from the tip of the master branch between releases calls itself v_n_._n_._n_+ where _n_._n_._n_ is the previous release

 Ublu is distributed with the open source libraries it needs and their license files which permit such distribution.